LevPerla/Time_Series_Prediction_RNN/README.md

 ## Documentation
 The full documentation have not ready yet.
-I hope, it will show later.
+I hope, it will be shown later.

 ### Getting started
 To import TS_RNN model run